nf-core/sarek/docs/output.md

 ## Variant Calling

 All the results regarding Variant Calling are collected in this directory.
+If some results from a variant caller do not appear here, please check out the [Variant calling](./variant_calling.md) documentation.

 Recalibrated BAM files can also be used as an input to start the Variant Calling, for more information see [TSV files output information](#tsv-files)